Scaleup Service Practices

 The provider landscape: what exists, what has closed, what has emerged

 The provider landscape has changed materially since 2022.
-The two most significant changes are an institutional failure and a new entrant - both instructive for different reasons.
+Two changes are most consequential.

 The most institutionally sophisticated scaling support offering on the continent prior to 2024 was Founders Factory Africa - milestone-governed, monthly progress-tracked, with portfolio engagement extending beyond programme completion.
-Its rebrand to 54 Collective and subsequent liquidation in 2025 was the institutional failure made visible at scale: a large-scale, donor-backed support institution collapsed under conditions its own design created.
-The governance failure that ended 54 Collective is precisely the governance failure scaling ventures are routinely advised to avoid.
+Its rebrand to 54 Collective and subsequent liquidation in 2025 was the institutional failure made visible at scale.
+The substantive treatment of the venture-studio funding-architecture lesson - and the distinction between funding-model collapse and support-model failure - sits in What Working Support Infrastructure Looks Like.

-As far as we are aware, no government in Africa provides dedicated scale-up support funded at the level and quality of international models such as the U.K Tech Nation or the Netherlands' Scale-up Holland.
+As far as we are aware, no government in Africa provides dedicated scale-up support funded at the level and quality of international models such as Tech Nation in the UK or Scale-up Holland in the Netherlands.
 This is among the most consequential structural gaps in the ecosystem.

-Accelerate Africa - launched in 2024 by Iyinoluwa Aboyeji and Mia von Koschitzky-Kimani - is the most notable new entrant at the early-stage end of the support spectrum.
-Designed to fill the gap created by Y Combinator's withdrawal from Africa - which backed no African startups in its most recent summer batch and only three in each of the three preceding batches - it runs eight-week, in-person cohorts of ten startups across Lagos and Nairobi, with optional investment of $250,000–$500,000 from Future Africa available post-programme subject to diligence.
+The most notable new entrant at the early-stage end of the support spectrum is Accelerate Africa - launched in 2024 by Iyinoluwa Aboyeji and Mia von Koschitzky-Kimani.
+Designed to fill the gap created by Y Combinator's withdrawal from Africa - which backed no African startups in its most recent summer batch and only three in each of the three preceding batches - it ran eight (now 12)-week, in-person cohorts of ten startups across Lagos and Nairobi, with optional investment of $250,000β$500,000 from Future Africa available post-programme subject to diligence.
 Importantly, it is an early-stage acceleration programme, not a scale-up programme.
 Its value is in the contextual grounding and the founders who lead it.
 Its gap is the same gap that existed before it launched: there is no commercially structured, expert-delivered, sustained support offering for ventures at the scale-up stage in most African markets.

 AI and the economics of delivery

-The shared service and affordable online learning models long predicted as the structural solution to the cost problem are now architecturally achievable in ways they were not in 2022.
+The shared-service and affordable online learning models long predicted as the structural solution to the cost problem are now architecturally achievable in ways they were not in 2022.
 AI-powered diagnostic tools can assess a venture's operational state - across financial management, governance, people systems, customer data practices, and market positioning - at a fraction of the cost of human assessment.
 AI-powered learning platforms can deliver genuinely personalised curriculum adapted to each venture's specific gaps, sector, and market context.
 The institutional design question - who builds and maintains these platforms, how they are funded, and how quality is assured - remains to be answered.
 The 54 Collective collapse makes this question more urgent: the dominant funding model for scaling support - large donor grants to institutionalised intermediaries - has demonstrated its fragility in a way the ecosystem cannot ignore.
-Commercially structured support that ventures pay for does not disappear when a donor relationship ends.

 Willingness to pay: changing, but not changed